PlexRipper/Docs/src/content/faq/index.md

 Most likely not, but I do not own them, so I can't give guarantees.
 If you want to be extra safe then make a dummy account, and then use that account to request access to various Plex servers.
-Your real account will then never be exposed to a Plex server if that account is not used to authenticate with.
+Your real account will then never be exposed to a Plex server its downloading from.

 ## How is PlexRipper spelled?